arcjet/arcjet-js/analyze/README.md

 ## Implementation

-This package uses the wasm bindings provided by `@arcjet/analyze-wasm` to call various functions that are exported by our wasm bindings.
+This package uses the Wasm bindings provided by `@arcjet/analyze-wasm` to call various functions that are exported by our wasm bindings.

 We chose to put this logic in a separate package because we need to change the